sliang11/Z2H/README.md

   _, _, _, _, test_examples, test_labels = pickle.load(fname)
 ```

-(Note: In our experiments, we used the original authors' implementations of the iEDeal and WNG-TS-1DCNN core deep models.
-Due to the lack of explicit permission from the original authors, we are unable to post their implementations here.
-Please contact the original authors or follow the code links in their papers to gain access to the code.)
+Note: In our experiments, we used external implementations of the core models AiED, iEDeal and WNG-TS-1DCNN.
+Due to the lack of explicit permission from the original authors, we are unable to repost their implementations here.

+For the implementation of AiED and iEDeal, see [https://github.com/qtwang/iEDeaL](https://github.com/qtwang/iEDeaL)
+For the implementation of WNG-TS-1DCNN, please contact Dr. Jialing Wang of Fudan Univesity at [jialinwang16@fudan.edu.cn](jialinwang16@fudan.edu.cn), who graciously gave us access to the source code.